nayanachetram/-investment-portfolio-analytics/README.md

 ![Portfolio Allocation](images/Portfolio_Allocation_by_Security.png)

-This visualization shows the distribution of portfolio market value across individual securities.
+This visualization shows the distribution of invested portfolio market value across individual securities.

 ### Portfolio Sector Exposure

 ![Portfolio Sector Exposure](images/Portfolio_Sector_Exposure.png)

-This visualization shows portfolio market value allocated across the represented GICS sectors.
+This visualization shows invested portfolio market value allocated across the 11 GICS sectors represented in the portfolio.

 ### Portfolio vs. S&P 500

 ![Portfolio vs S&P 500](images/Portfolio_vs_SP500_Performance.png)

-Both the portfolio and S&P 500 are indexed to 100 at the beginning of the comparison period to illustrate their cumulative performance over time.
+Both the portfolio and S&P 500 are indexed to 100 on January 8, 2024 to provide an equal starting point for the performance comparison.

-The portfolio finished the period at approximately **170.32**, compared with approximately **161.44** for the S&P 500.
+By September 11, 2026, the simulated portfolio reached an indexed value of **170.32**, compared with **160.74** for the S&P 500.

+This represents cumulative returns of **70.32%** and **60.74%**, respectively, resulting in **9.58 percentage points of portfolio outperformance** over the analyzed period.

 ## Repository Structure